 As an Amazon Associate I earn from qualifying purchases.
 Click for details.

-I’m as guilty as anyone, when it comes to pausing to consider the ghosts’ feelings.
-I can be so excited to find ghostly phenomena that can’t be explained, that I shift into hyper-focus.
+Far too often, I forget to consider the ghosts’ feelings.
+I can be so excited to find real ghostly phenomena, that I shift into hyper-focus.

 Suddenly, I’m looking for every anomalous clue or hint, and searching to identify the most active location at the site.